 The Vendor and Inventory modules in a CMMS system provide the capability to track all necessary information for vendors and inventory parts and supplies.
 Vendors can be set up including all items they supply, last quoted price and lead times.
 If multiple vendor supply the same item, then price and lead time can be factored into a planned purchase, cutting down on cost or lead time.
 Many parts and supplies will need to be kept in inventory while some expensive or seldom used items can be special ordered.
 Tracking them in a CMMS system allows for inventory to be linked into the work order module to forecast upcoming needs based on time period, insuring inventory is available when needed.
 Once reorder points are defined, Requisition and Purchase can be created, providing a closed loop system for tracking, ordering, receiving and issuing of inventory.
 Periodic physical inventory counting is also available to sync items in the store rooms to items in the CMMS.
 Tracking Vendors and Inventory in a CMMS saves time and money.

-Facility managers have to rely on many resources to operate the facility efficiently.
+Among facility maintenance challenges is the need to rely on many resources to operate the facility efficiently.
 This includes both full and part time staff.
 It also requires different types of service providers.
 The resource management segment of the CMMS allows for resource tracking including contact information, skills and certifications and availability so they can be scheduled as needed.
 This is linked to the work order module so that upcoming resource needs can be forecasted.

 Safety and Security Management

 DPSI is a global CMMS software leader.
-Our solutions help organizations manage, monitor and control maintenance including equipment, resources, inventory, safety and regulatory compliance.
+Our CMMS software solutions help organizations manage, monitor and control maintenance including equipment, resources, inventory, safety and regulatory compliance.
 Our applications can help your facility save time and money.